sankalp-agrawal/AnySafe_Reachability/README.md

 This is a minimal repository for doing HJ reachability analysis using the Discounted Safety/Reach-avoid Bellman equation originally introduced in [this](https://ieeexplore.ieee.org/abstract/document/8794107) and [this](https://arxiv.org/abs/2112.12288) paper.
 We build on the implementation used as baselines from [this repo](https://github.com/jamesjingqili/Lipschitz_Continuous_Reachability_Learning).

 This repository supports SAC and DDPG implementations of both the safety-only and reach-avoid value functions.
+I have not yet tested HJ with disturbances.

 We recommend Python version 3.12.